woozie-10/carsense/README.md

 ## Notes & limitations

-- **No price column** exists in the dataset, so there is no budget filter — the Finder page notes this and suggests proxy filters instead.
+- **No price column** exists in the dataset, so there is no budget filter.
 - Performance figures are as published by the source and may vary by trim/year.
 - Python 3.11+ required (tested on 3.14); Streamlit Community Cloud supports 3.9–3.13 — `requirements.txt` has no upper pins, so any of those work.